-- an increase in σ_2 results in uniformly lower attention towards source 1; - an increase in $|\rho|$ results in uniformly higher attention towards source 1.
+- an increase in σ_1 results in uniformly higher attention towards source 1 (i.e., $\beta_1(t)$ is weakly larger at every t); - an increase in σ_2 results in uniformly lower attention towards source 1; - an increase in $|\rho|$ results in uniformly higher attention towards source 1.

-Since the long-run frequencies with which the sources are viewed is independent of Σ (Stage 2 in Corollary 1), changes in the prior only affect the attention strategy by changing t_1^ , the time at which the agent switches from observing source 1 to source 2.
+Since the long-run proportions with which the sources are viewed are independent of Σ (Stage 2 in Corollary 1), changes in the prior only affect the attention strategy by changing t_1^ , the time at which the agent switches from observing source 1 to observing both sources.
 The first two comparative statics are intuitive: since $\sigma_1 > \sigma_2$, the agent initially has greater uncertainty about the first payoff.
 As we increase this difference in prior uncertainty-either by increasing σ_1 or decreasing σ_2 -Stage 1 increases in length and the threshold t_1^ moves later.
-To understand the third comparative static, note that as the degree of correlation $|\rho|$ increases in magnitude, information about the first payoff becomes more revealing about the second payoff.
-Thus, everything else equal, it takes longer for the agent's uncertainty about the first payoff to "catch up" with his uncertainty about the second payoff; so t_1^ increases.
+To understand the last comparative static, note that as the degree of correlation $|\rho|$ increases in magnitude, information about the first payoff becomes more revealing about the second payoff.
+Thus, everything else equal, it takes longer for the agent's uncertainty about the first payoff to "catch up" with his uncertainty about the second payoff.
+So t_1^ increases.
 All of these are new predictions enabled by our previous results, and are testable empirically.

-6.2 Asymmetric Levels of Informativeness
+5.2 Asymmetric Levels of Informativeness

-We can alternatively enrich the Fudenberg et al. (2018) setting by allowing the informativeness of the two sources to be different, which would be the case if for example it was easier to obtain information about one of the payoffs than the other.
-Formally, suppose that $(\theta_1, \theta_2)' \sim \mathcal{N}((\mu_1, \mu_2)', I)$ as in Fudenberg et al. (2018), but each diffusion process X_i evolves
+We can alternatively enrich the Fudenberg et al. (2018) setting by allowing the two sources to have different levels of informativeness per unit of attention.
+This would be the case if, for example, it was easier to obtain information about one of the payoffs than the other.
+Formally, suppose that $(\theta_1, \theta_2) \sim \mathcal{N}(\mu, I)$ as in Fudenberg et al. (2018), but each diffusion process X_i evolves as